Hitesh-Bhalotia/Bangalore-House-Price-Prediction/README.md

 Bangalore House Prices Prediction Model using Data Analytics and Machine Learning concepts.

 ## Motivation
-This is my first project in Data Analytics which gave a good understanding of what all a Data Scientist has to go through whie building a model.
+This is my first project in Data Analytics which gave a good understanding of what all steps a Data Scientist has to go through whie building a model.

 ## Build Status
 This model is complete and is able to predict the prices with an accuracy of >90%